thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Subject Key Identifier

-Section 4.2.1.2 of {{!RFC5280}} defines the subjectKeyIdentifier as follows:
+{{Section 4.2.1.2 of !RFC5280}} defines the SubjectKeyIdentifier as follows:
 "The subject key identifier extension provides a means of identifying certificates that contain a particular public key."